-During the year, the CEFIA generated total comprehensive income of £123.1 million (2022-2023: £48.9 million).
-This increase was primarily due to a rise in average interest rates on the CEFIA's investments with the Debt Management Account, which correspond to the official Bank Rate.
+During the year, the CEFIA generated total comprehensive income of £157.1 million (2023-2024: £123.1 million).
+This increase was due to a rise in the average balance available for investment by the CEFIA in the Debt Management Account.
+The interest rate offered by the Debt Management Account corresponded to the official Bank Rate.

-As at 31 March 2024, the total value of investments held by the CEFIA had increased to £3,335 million (31 March 2023: £2,314 million).
-This increase was due to a net advance of funds by The Crown Estate during the year.
+As at 31 March 2025, the total value of investments held by the CEFIA had increased to £3,668 million (31 March 2024: £3,335 million).
+This increase was primarily due to a net advance of funds by The Crown Estate during the year.

-Secretary and Comptroller General to the Commissioners for the Reduction of the National Debt 2 July 2024
+Secretary and Comptroller General to the Commissioners for the Reduction of the National Debt 11 June 2025